bitaemi/Angular-ngRx-Jest-Marble/src/README.md

 - sense of ownership
 - c) allocate time to see TDD results

-# 3. Unit testing
+# 3. Unit and Integration Testing

 Unit testing means testing the component in isolation

 - tests last (prod code is written first, then the tests after)
 - tests first (unit tests are written first, after is written the code)

+Integration testing allows testing template bindings, navigation, directives, async operations

 ## 3.0.
-Simple Unit Testing Examples
+Unit Testing Examples

 - no integration with template, file system, database, services, routes
   - I have removed the test.ts as I'm using Jest's runner instead of Karma